Procedure: Succession planning

 - identifying and initiating development plans and actions to support high potential staff.

-- Succession plans should be developed from College/Divisional workforce plans in accordance with the workforce planning procedure which are integrated and aligned with the College/Divisional strategic and operational plans, including but not limited to:
+- Succession plans should be developed from College/Division workforce plans in accordance with the Workforce Planning Procedure which are integrated and aligned with the College/Division strategic and operational plans, including but not limited to:

 - College/Division strategic plans;

 - marketing and development priorities;

 - When developing succession plans, Colleges and Divisions should ensure that they consider:

 - the future direction of the College's research, education and service disciplines;

 - the future direction of the Division in supporting the College's research, education and service disciplines;